Snapmoji: Instant Generation of Animatable Dual-Stylized Avatars: Method

-\textbf{Expression Encoder.} Current avatar animation techniques using Gaussian Splats often solely depend on 3D Morphable Models (3DMM)~\cite{chu2024gagavatar,hu2024gaussianavatar,qian2023gaussianavatars,shao2024splattingavatar,Song2024TextToonRT}, which limits generalization beyond realistic faces, especially for stylized or cartoon avatars.
-To overcome these constraints, we condition the 3D generation network on a blend of 3DMM features and blendshape weights derived from the Facial Action Coding System (FACS)~\cite{Ekman1978FacialAC}, which is widely utilized in cartoon animation to control facial features like eye position and mouth shape.
+\textbf{Expression Encoder.} Current avatar animation techniques using Gaussian Splats often solely depend on 3D Morphable Models (3DMM)~\cite{chu2024gagavatar,hu2024gaussianavatar,qian2023gaussianavatars,shao2024splattingavatar,Song2024TextToonRT}, which limits generalization beyond realistic faces, especially for cartoon avatars.
+To overcome these constraints, we condition the 3D generation network on not only 3DMM features, but also blendshape weights derived from the Facial Action Coding System (FACS)~\cite{Ekman1978FacialAC}.
+These weights are widely used in cartoon animation to control facial features like eye position and mouth shape, and can generalize beyond realistic faces.
 As depicted in Fig.~\ref{fig:img2avatar}, for generating expressive avatars, we extract expression codes \( f_\text{mm} \in \mathbb{R}^{100} \) from the driving image using a 3DMM estimator.
 These codes are concatenated with the blendshape vector \( f_\text{bs} \in \mathbb{R}^{16} \), producing a comprehensive expression feature.
 A learnable projection layer $\mathcal E_\text{proj}$ then projects this combined feature into a 16-dimensional expression vector $f_\text{exp} = \mathcal E_\text{proj}([f_\text{bs}; f_\text{mm}])$, where $[\cdot]$ indicates feature concatenation.
 To integrate expressiveness with identity, the driving signal is formulated as:

 Here, \( f_\text{id} \) is the global identity feature extracted from a reference image \( I_r \) via a frozen DINOv2 backbone~\cite{oquab2023dinov2}, and \( f_\text{pos} \) denotes the position map from 3DMM vertices.